Savina Balasubramanian, PhD

 Office #: Coffey 431

-Savina Balasubramanian is a political sociologist of gender, sexuality, and reproduction.
-Her work combines insights on global and transnational sociology, science and technology, health and medicine, race and ethnicity, and law and society.
-In particular, she investigates how reproduction has historically anchored political contestations over democratic governance in response to global movements of professionals and people.
+Savina Balasubramanian is a historical sociologist of politics, gender, and science.
 Her work has appeared in Gender & Society, Political Power and Social Theory, and the Journal of Contemporary Ethnography and received awards from the American Sociological Association and the Society for the Study of Social Problems.
-She teaches graduate and undergraduate courses on the sociology of gender and sexuality, science, technology, and medicine, and race and ethnicity.
+She teaches graduate and undergraduate courses on the sociology of gender and sexuality; science, technology, and medicine; power and society; and qualitative methods.

 Northwestern University, 2018